Disney's Aladdin (SNES video game): Reception

-In the United Kingdom, Aladdin was the top-selling SNES game in December 1993.
+In the United Kingdom, Aladdin was the top-selling SNES game of December 1993.

-Electronic Gaming Monthly's four reviewers scored the Super NES version 8, 8, 9 and 8 out of 10, adding up to 33 out of 40 (average 8.25 out of 10).
-They commented that the graphics, animation, music and gameplay are all outstanding.
+Electronic Gaming Monthly's four reviewers commented that the graphics, animation, music and gameplay are all outstanding.
 GameFan's four reviewers scored it 90%, 89%, 87% and 90%.
-Pedro Hernandez of Nintendo World Report gave the game a positive review, saying that "Capcom truly did something great with this Super NES game".
+Nintendo Powers reviewers scored the game 4.2, 4.2, 3.9 and 3.9, praising the game for "Beautiful graphics, excellent animation and superior play control" while noting the game was "not as challenging as you would expect from Capcom".
 A ScrewAttack reviewer also gave the game a positive review, saying that it was one of the best SNES games.
 Aladdin proved to be a commercial success, selling approximately 1.8 million copies worldwide, becoming Capcom's highest-selling game for the Super Nintendo Entertainment System after Street Fighter II and its various versions.

-Shinji Mikami, the game's designer, said that if he had not made the SNES game, he "would probably buy" the Virgin game because it has a sword and better animation.
+Shinji Mikami, the game's designer, said that if he had not made the SNES game, he "would probably buy" the Genesis game because it has a sword and better animation.

 The GBA port received mixed reviews.
 Avi Fryman of GameSpy called the port of Disney's Aladdin "the most monumentally disappointing" of all the ports from SNES to GBA.